Nerina Pallot: 2004–2008: Fires

-Her second album, Fires, was released in April 2005 on her own independent label, Idaho.
+Pallot's second album, Fires, was released in April 2005 on her own independent label, Idaho.
 It was published by Chrysalis Music Publishing, to whom she remained signed and provided her with a development deal.
 They initially provided her with £50,000 to make the album.
 When that proved insufficient for Pallot's needs, she remortgaged her house to complete the rest of the album.

 The album was produced and mixed by Howard Willing together with producers Eric Rosse who produced "Learning to Breathe" and "Heart Attack" (co-produced by Willing) and Wendy Melvoin who produced "Damascus".
-After the initial tracks were finished the rest of the record was apparently completed by Willing and Pallot flying files back and forth from London to Los Angeles.
+After the initial tracks were finished the rest of the record was apparently completed by Willing and Pallot flying back and forth from London to Los Angeles.

 The album was preceded by a download-only single, "Everybody's Gone to War".
 A second single from the record, "Damascus" was released in June 2005, and a third, "All Good People" (a Radio 2 single of the week) was released in September 2005.
 She performed at the 2005 Guildfest music festival and headlined her own show at Bush Hall in Shepherd's Bush, London later that year.

 At the end of 2005, Pallot signed with 14th Floor Records (a Warner label), who re-issued the album after adding strings on some tracks, on 24 April 2006, earning Pallot a chart success by reaching Number 21.
 With over 100,000 sales it was certified gold in the UK.

 The first single from the revamped album was "Everybody's Gone to War", which was playlisted on most major British radio stations.
-The single became the third most played song on British radio the week before its release, and reached Number 14 in the UK Singles Chart.
+The single became the third most played song on British radio the week before its release, and reached Number 14 in the UK singles chart.
 She undertook her first full headlining tour in support of the Fires album in May 2006.
 During the year she also played headline shows in London at ICA, the Bloomsbury Theatre, Regent's Park Open Air Theatre and at Shepherd's Bush Empire.

-The second single from the album was "Sophia", a re-recorded version, created in LA along with producer Mitchell Froom, entered the UK singles chart at Number 32.
+The second single from the album was "Sophia".
+A re-recorded version, created in LA along with producer Mitchell Froom, entered the UK singles chart at Number 32.
 In April 2007, the song was nominated for an Ivor Novello Award, while she toured around the UK and Ireland in January and February of that year.
 The next single from the re-released version of Fires was "Learning to Breathe", which reached Number 70 in the UK singles chart.